scray/scray-doc/content/installation/cdh6.3-RHEL-7.md

 So I chose Custom Services and chose the services mainly from Core with Impala + Spark.
 Make sure to check Include Cloudera Navigator.

 choose HDFS, YARN, Zookepper

+Setup Database
+Set Database-Hostname to localhost:5432
+Fill in the other fields.
+Test connection.
+Continue.

+Command details
+Change directories to some place with enough free space

 at the next screen I chose "All Hosts" for Datanode and default for the rest.
 Then continue.